jimmyboy8930/Award-Winning-Work/README.md

 1. **Bastion Health LLM**
    This project doubled as an internship, where I worked with large language models to enhance healthcare solutions.
 One of my proudest achievements.

+2. **Java Movie Database**
+   A complex project in development, focusing on managing and querying a large dataset of movies with various features.

-2. **Crime App**
+3. **Crime App**
    A robust application designed for tracking and reporting criminal activities, utilizing various data sources for real-time updates.

-3. **Java Movie Database (Coming Soon)**
-   A complex project in development, focusing on managing and querying a large dataset of movies with various features.

 ---